sirius-qa/front-react/README.md

 This is a basic React project with initial ESLint + Prettier configuration, following the Airbnb style guide.
 Husky is also set up with two hooks:
 1. Pre-commit: runs ESLint, Prettier and Jest tests.
-2. Post-merge: runs npm install.
+2. Post-merge: runs npm install (not really recommended, it's there just for showcase purposes).

 If you want to implement these in an existing project, follow the steps below:

+# Clone the project

+Run `git clone https://github.com/sirius-qa/front-react.git` on your machine terminal.

+# Install dependencies

+1. Run `npm install` (or `yarn`).
+2. Run `npx husky install`.

 # Setting up ESLint + Prettier